Skip to Main Content

 “In Colorado and across the country, unwanted robocalls are a real and growing menace.
 When it comes to stopping these annoying robocalls, our office is committed to cooperating across state, party, and agency lines to protect Colorado consumers.
 The TRACED Act is a step in the right direction, and I am proud to support it,” Weiser explained.

 Among other things, the TRACED Act prioritizes efforts to ensure phone carriers implement STIR/SHAKEN, a technology that would substantially assist consumers in filtering and blocking unwanted robocalls and other phone-based spam.
-The legislation also establishes an Interagency Working Group that would enable Colorado to coordinate more closely with federal regulators in combatting this crisis.
+The legislation also establishes an Interagency Working Group that would enable Colorado to coordinate more closely with federal regulators in combating this crisis.

 The Colorado Attorney General’s office top complaint is unwanted robocalls.
 Last year, Coloradans received an estimated 120 million robocalls—averaging out to more than 20 such calls per Colorado resident.
 According to a study mentioned in a February FCC report, nearly half of all cell phone calls in the U.S. in 2019 will be spam, and 90 percent of those spam calls will be from a familiar area code.